ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 rectangle(**params)
 ```

-Well, unlike JavaScript, we'll get an error, telling us off that we passed in an unexpected keyword argument, which you could argue is pretty good default behaviour!
+Well, unlike JavaScript, we'll get an error, telling us off that we passed in an unexpected keyword argument, which you could argue is pretty good default behavior!

-And I say default here because you can also specify a way to keep these leftover argumnets,
+And I say default here because you can also specify a way to keep these leftover arguments,

 ------
 ```python [5]